lucas-segundo/lucas-segundo/README.md

 <a href="https://github.com/lucas-segundo/rpg-api">RPG API</a> was developed with Nest.js that is API for class and skills creation for rpg video game.
 It uses TDD, Typescript, and Clean Architecture.

 #### 📌 DND
 <a href="https://github.com/lucas-segundo/nuancias">DND</a> was also developed with Nest.js with the same idea of the RPG API.
 The difference was the software layers changes and the use of Github Actions for the CI/CD.
-I made <a href="https://github.com/lucas-segundo/dnd-web">very simple web page</a> with React.js + Vite, just to test the Vite with CI/CD as the project frontend.
+I made <a href="https://github.com/lucas-segundo/dnd-web">very simple web page</a> with React.js + Vite, just to test the Vite with CI/CD.

 #### 📌 Praia Bonita
 <a href="https://github.com/lucas-segundo/praia-bonita">Praia Bonita</a> was developed using pure HTML and CSS.
 The main goal of the project was to build a website as a team, to gain hands-on experience with Github tools, and learn how to collaborate.
 The website is quite simple, serving mainly as a practice in collaboration.